While soccer players may not be known for glamorous nails, it’s not uncommon to see some sporting beautiful nail designs.

 In short, there’s no rule against wearing acrylic nails.
-However, if the referee thinks the nails pose a danger then he may ask a player to remove or trim them before a game.
+However, if the referee thinks the nails pose a danger, he may ask a player to remove or trim them before a game.

 Acrylic nails are allowed, but that’s just the beginning.
-There are a lot of important factors for soccer players to consider before getting their nails done.
+There are a lot of essential factors for soccer players to consider before getting their nails done.

 Here’s what you need to know about acrylic nails in soccer.

 Technically, players can wear long, acrylic, and fake nails in soccer.
 No law of the game specifically prohibits long or acrylic nails.

 However, according to the laws of the game,